Lázaro (footballer, born 1990)

-Lázaro Vinícius Alves Martins (born 28 June 1990), or Lázaro is a Brazilian professional footballer who plays for Al-Jabalain as a centre-back.
+Lázaro Vinícius Alves Martins (born 28 June 1990), or Lázaro is a Brazilian professional footballer who plays for Botafogo-PB as a centre-back.

 Career

 Born in Minas Gerais, he began his career in football acting for the basic categories of Atlético Mineiro.
-In 2007, he competed in the U-17 World Championship for the Brazilian National Team.
+In 2007, he competed in the U-17 World Championship for the Brazil national team.
 He left Brazil at the age of 18 and went to SC Heerenveen in the Netherlands.

 In the years 2013 and 2014 he worked for the Manama Club in Bahrain.
 On July 8, 2014, with the departure of Adalberto, Lázaro was contracted by America of Christmas.

 In 2015, the defender defended the Inter of Lages in the dispute of Series A of Championship Santa Catarina.